 Section 16 Elections

-(1) Church Council appoints a nominations committee, comprising a chairman and four Synod members.
-Each of the four circuits as well as the body of pastors shall be represented on this committee.
+(1) Church Council appoints a nominations committee, comprising a chair and four Synod members.
+Each of the four Circuits as well as the body of pastors shall be represented on this committee.

 (2) Church Council shall prepare documentation for the nominations and elections.